Online, On-Demand

 The goal of this activity is to train regional primary healthcare providers on carpal tunnel syndrome (CTS) and other compressive neuropathies, including occupational and non-occupational risk factors.
 The course will cover best practices for the diagnosis, treatment and clinical management of CTS, and it will introduce prevention strategies using the industrial hygiene hierarchy of controls.

-This mixed-media online course offers a comprehensive overview of occupationally-related Compressive Neuropathy: Carpal Tunnel Syndrome.
+This on-demand, online course offers a comprehensive overview of occupationally-related Compressive Neuropathy: Carpal Tunnel Syndrome.
 The unit combines short videos with interactive content, and will take approximately 1.75 hours to complete.
 The content is based on public health scenarios and clinical cases, with additional optional resources included to aid in your practice.

-On-demand online module available NOW through 5/2/26.
+On-demand online module available NOW through 6/30/27.

 Featured instructors

-June Spector, MD, MPH, Associate Professor
+June Spector, MD, MPH, Chair and Professor

 Departments of Environmental & Occupational Health Sciences, and Medicine